 Rubber roofing (EPDM) is not the best system for flat roofs, but in some instances, it just does not work right off the bet, and when it leaks, repairing such a roof is not even an option.
 In late July of 2009 we began work on one such roof in Roxbury, MA – a neighborhood of Boston, located 15 minutes from downtown.

 The roof was installed by an unqualified roofing contractor who apperanly never installed a rubber roof before, nor did he care about quality at all, which you can judge for yourself from the photographs of the roof that we’ve provided.
-As you will be able to see, this particular roof, though small, required a lot of detail work, which is the defining factor of weather this roof will leak or not.
+As you will be able to see, this particular roof, though small, required a lot of detail work, which was the defining factor of whether this roof would leak or not.
 The roofer that installed the EPDM rubber on this roof, completely skipped the flashing part, choosing to instead caulk the corners with rubber lap sealants, and in some cases used the sealant to adhere membrane seams.
 As a result, most seams – even those that were glued together with rubber glue, partially or completely came apart.

-General roof details:
+General roof details

 Roof installation – Day 0ne: